dandye/agentic_soc_agentspace/README.md

 # Google Cloud AI Agent with MCP Security Tools

-A Google Vertex AI Agent Engine application that integrates with Google's Model Context Protocol (MCP) security tools for advanced security operations and threat intelligence workflows.
+Deployment code and documentation for running MCP security agents on Google Vertex AI Agent Engine.

 ## Overview

-This project demonstrates how to create and deploy AI agents on Google Cloud that have access to enterprise security tools through the Model Context Protocol.
-The agents can interact with Google Security Operations (Chronicle), SOAR platforms, Google Threat Intelligence, and Security Command Center to assist with security analysis, incident response, and threat hunting.
+This repository contains the code needed to deploy AI agents with MCP security tool access to Google Cloud.
+The agents can interact with Google Security Operations (Chronicle), SOAR platforms, Google Threat Intelligence, and Security Command Center through the Model Context Protocol.

-## Features

-- **AI-Powered Security Operations**: Deploy intelligent agents with access to Google's security toolchain
-- **MCP Integration**: Seamless integration with Google's MCP security servers
-- **Multi-Tool Access**: Agents can use Chronicle, SOAR, GTI, and Security Command Center simultaneously
-- **Cloud-Native Deployment**: Fully managed deployment on Google Cloud Agent Engines
-- **Session Management**: Support for multi-user sessions and streaming responses
-- **Extensible Architecture**: Easy integration of additional MCP tools and security services

 ## Architecture